14 Patio Upgrades to Make this Summer

 It’s best to bring in a licensed pro to run the gas line, but converting a propane grill to accept natural gas is surprisingly easy.

 An outdoor pizza oven brings classic cuisine to the yard or patio without setting off the kitchen smoke detector or leaving grease and smoke stains on the walls.
 A wood-fired pizza oven looks great on or near a patio, and pairs well with a grill to handle your smokiest meal preparations.

 Bring your gardening onto the patio with custom planter beds.
 Opt for the traditional look, or take the strain off your back by raising the height of your planters.
 Either way, consider planting flowers and herbs that will keep mosquitoes away and transform your patio into your family’s favorite gathering spot.

 Bring a little class to your patio with this elegant stone-top patio table.
 Easy to build, affordable and tough enough to withstand extensive time outdoors, this DIY stone-top patio table makes a great weekend project and is one of our favorite patio upgrades.

 Whether you want to listen to the game, play some tunes or catch up on a podcast, wireless audio can bring your favorite soundscape to your patio without running wires.
 Many wireless speakers work with Bluetooth technology and can be controlled with your smartphone for the ultimate in patio convenience.
-Sure, you can pick up store-bought plastic speakers, but why opt for mass-produced?
-Custom-build speaker cabinets yourself.

 Add a little atmosphere to your patio with custom lighting.
 We’re particularly fond of LED string lights, which are are easy to install, cost pennies to operate and make even the barest patio sparkle.
 But that’s only one option!
 Add lighting to trees, sidewalks, steps or even your pool to enhance your patio experience.